Gabriel Oprea: UNPR leadership and later ministerial assignments

 Joining the new National Union for the Progress of Romania (UNPR), he was elected its executive president in May 2010.
 Meanwhile, he returned to the Boc cabinet in late 2009, as Defence Minister.
 As such, he drew controversy for using a ministerial helicopter to fly to and from party events.
 He served until May 2012, including, during the last phase, under Mihai Răzvan Ungureanu.
 At that point, incoming prime minister Victor Ponta, despite having criticized UNPR members as "traitors" and "undercover officers", reached an agreement with Oprea, who provided parliamentary support to the new government.
 That December, he was elected to the Senate, and subsequently became deputy prime minister.

 In January 2014, following the resignation of Radu Stroe, Oprea returned as Interior Minister on an interim basis, and on a permanent one after Ponta formed a new government in March.
 In June 2015, with Ponta out of the country for knee surgery, Oprea became interim prime minister, serving until Ponta returned early the following month.
 When Ponta took another leave of absence at the end of July, Oprea again took over as acting prime minister, serving until early August.
 In October, he faced calls to resign after a police officer suffered a fatal motorcycle accident while escorting Oprea's motorcade.
 Shortly after Ponta's resignation in November 2015, Oprea too quit the government.

 In March 2016, the National Anticorruption Directorate (DNA) opened two cases of abuse of office against Oprea: one for illegally using a motorcade, and one for purchasing a limousine using government funds.
 As a result, Oprea promptly resigned as UNPR president.
 In early July, he quit the UNPR, announcing he would sit as an independent until the autumn election, when he would leave politics altogether.
 In September, the Senate voted to deny the DNA request to prosecute Oprea for manslaughter in the motorcade case.
 This move sparked a protest before the Senate building that drew some 3000 individuals, prompting Oprea to announce his resignation and remove any shield of parliamentary immunity.
 Oprea ran as an independent for a Chamber seat at the 2020 election; his 796 votes were well below what was needed for victory.
+In July 2023, the Bucharest Appeals Court delivered a final verdict acquitting Oprea of the motorcade charge.